 The existing tax attributes have to be allocated to 2 baskets: a first basket without restrictions and a second basket subject to restrictions.

 The first basket contains (in order of deduction) the non-taxable items (such as deductible gifts), current year DRD, grandfathered PID, current year IID and investment deduction.

 The second basket contains (in order of deduction and subject to the restrictions as mentioned below) the current year NID, DRD carry-forward, IID carry-forward, tax loss carry-forward, unlimited NID carry-forward and NID carry-forward subject to the 7-year limitation.

 The restrictions to which the second basket are applicable are the new EUR 1m + 70% limitation and the already existing EUR 1m + 60% limitation for the limited NID carry-forward.
 The new restriction implies that, where the taxable base after deduction of the first basket items is higher than EUR 1m, the deduction of the second basket items will be limited to an amount equal to EUR 1m + 70% of the remaining taxable base.
 The EUR 1m + 70% limitation does not apply to previous year tax losses incurred by an SME during the first 4 taxable periods after its incorporation.

 The dividend received deduction (DRD) is no longer limited to 95% but has become a 100% deduction.

-The pro rata rule for the survival and transfer of tax loss carry-forwards in case of tax-neutral reorganisations will be made equally applicable to the DRD carry-forward.
+The pro rata rule for the survival and transfer of tax loss carry-forwards in case of tax-neutral reorganisations has been made equally applicable to the DRD carry-forward.
 The proportional restriction must first be applied to the tax loss carry-forwards and subsequently to the DRD carry-forward.
 The DRD carry-forward only has to be restricted if there are no tax losses anymore to be restricted.
-The draft repair law makes this new rule applicable to transactions occurring as of 1 January 2018.

 Capital gains exemption